 “Another important part of healthy nails is maniacal application of cuticle oil,” Hanna says.
 Think of cuticles like the scalp — this is the bedrock of nail growth.
 Just like healthy hair can only grow out of a healthy scalp, strong nails can only grow out of cared-for cuticles.
 I swear by Mazz Hanna’s Amethyst Cuticle Oil for three reasons: It works (thanks to conditioning hemp seed oil), it smells good (care of lavender and geranium essential oils), and its rollerball applicator is actually an amethyst crystal, “which can aid in fighting the urge to pick or bite nails and cuticles,” Hanna tells me.
 I’m a believer.

 While the nail-repairing game requires a lot of patience, that doesn't mean you have to skip out on manicures in the meantime.
-According to the manicurist, natural-looking nails are trending for spring 2019.
+According to the manicurist, natural-looking nails are still trending.
 “A great way to have some fun while waiting for nails to grow out is with negative space manicures,” she tells TZR.
 “This allows you to use a nourishing system like Zoya Naked Manicure, but add some fun art on top.”
 She suggests using a bobby pin to create tiny polka dots around the cuticle for a style that’s pretty and practical.

 One big lesson I’ve learned is that it’s important to skip the acetone nail polish remover when your nails are weak.
 I’ve developed an obsession with Tenoverten’s rose-scented, acetone-free liquid remover for this reason.
 It actually has horsetail leaf extract, vitamin E, and aloe inside — so instead of stripping your nails (like most removers), it actually strengthens them.

 Ahead, every nail-nourishing essential you need to bring brittle, broken nails back to life.